 Bell began working in Winnipeg as a customs officer for the Dominion and was a participant in the December 1878 ceremony to mark the opening of the first railway to Winnipeg.
 In 1886 he became secretary treasurer of the Grain Exchange and the next year he was hired to be secretary of the Winnipeg Board of Trade.
 He had various business interests and, he became the secretary of the Winnipeg Industrial Bureau building at Main and Water streets, upon its completion in 1912.

 Bell was an athlete of some note when he was young, especially in the sport of skating.
 He was famous for having skated from Winnipeg to Selkirk on the Red River in just two and one quarter hours in 1877, and he was also a talented figure skater.
 He coached speed skater Jack McCulloch, who won the 1897 World Speed Skating Championship in Montréal, and he is credited with having introduced figure skating into western Canada.

 He was married to Alice M. G. Bell of Toronto, with whom he had two sons and two daughters.
 He was a member of the Manitoba Club, St. Charles Country Club, AF & AM (P.G.M.
 Man.
 Grand Lodge; 33rd Degree Supreme Council).
 He belonged to many other societies, among them the Minnesota Historical Society and the Geographical Society of San Francisco.
 He was a fellow of the Royal Geographical Society and was, in 1914, given an honorary degree by the University of Manitoba for his work with the Manitoba Historical Society.
 He was a member of the Prince Rupert No. 1 Masonic Lodge.
-As the Grand Master of the Masonic Lodge in 1895, it was Bell who laid the cornerstone of the new Masonic Temple at the corner of Ellice Avenue and Donald Street.
-He was the original secretary of the Winnipeg Industrial Exhibition in 1891 and he served as president of the Canadian Club of Winnipeg in 1912.
+As the Grand Master of the Masonic Lodge in 1895, he laid the cornerstone of the new Masonic Temple at the corner of Ellice Avenue and Donald Street.
+He was the original secretary of the Winnipeg Industrial Exhibition in 1891 and he served as President of the Canadian Club of Winnipeg in 1912.